 I've already mentioned the most famous and popular slide and document hosting and sharing service, SlideShare which was launched back in October 2006.
 The San Francisco company, run by Rashmi Sinha was recently acquired by business social networking giant, LinkedIn for around $118 Million.

-Anyone who knows Manoj Ranaweera can’t help to be impressed with his focus and sheer determination and inability to give up.
-The past 5 years of hard work is starting to pay off with edocr doubling its user base in the space of 6 months.
+Anyone who knows Manoj Ranaweera can't help to be impressed with his focus and sheer determination, and inability to give up.
+The past five years of hard work is starting to pay off, with edocr doubling its user base in the space of 6 months.
 As I write, they have almost 55,000 users and won several awards and positive reviews.
 Their aim is to grow to over 100,000 in the short term.
-Manoj says part of this growth is down to moving things in-house, improved performance and integration with 3rd party apps.
+Manoj says part of this growth is down to moving things in-house, improving performance and integrating with 3rd party apps.
 There is also a constant push to innovate.

 Interview with the CEO of edocr